OctopusDeploy/blog/blog/2021-07/multi-tenancy-release-management/index.md

 ### Scenario: Deploying the latest release for the tenant from Test to Staging

-In this scenario, we'll configure the parent project to deploy all the child components from **Test** to **Staging** in a specific order.
+In this scenario, we configure the parent project to deploy all the child components from **Test** to **Staging** in a specific order.
 For now, we're not concerned with approvals.

 #### Add the steps